moussaramzi/recipe-microservice/README.md

   - Secure endpoints using OAuth2 authentication.
   - Enable CORS for frontend communication.

+### Recipe Frontend
+- **Description**: This is a frontend application using the api gateway to get and add data.
+- **Key Features**:
+    - Login
+    - Overview of all the recipes
+    - Add ur own recipe
+    - Edit ur recipe
+    - Add a comment to a recipe
+    - Delete u own comment

 ## Databases Used

 - **Recipe Service**: SQL database (MySQL).